pyxem/kikuchipy/doc/pattern_processing.rst

 Almost all methods operate inplace (indicated in their docstrings), meaning it overwrites the patterns in the :class:`~kikuchipy.signals.ebsd.EBSD` object.
-If a new object is desired, the solution is to create a :class:`~hyperspy._signals.signal2d.Signal2D.deepcopy` of the original object and perform the operation on this:
+If a new object is desired, create a :meth:`~hyperspy.signal.BaseSignal.deepcopy` of the original object and perform the operation on this:

 .. code-block::